 - Let others edit the post so anyone can add new prefixes and guidelines.

 Keep conversations relevant

-To keep a channel’s flow focused and productive, it’s important to encourage members to have conversations in the appropriate places.
-(Remember: it’s alright to have channels specifically for fun or social topics!)
+To keep things organized, it’s important that members have conversations in the right places.
+(Remember to include channels just for fun or social topics!)

 How to redirect